light-roast/TeaCozy/README.md

 ## Overview

 Tea Cozy is a web development project created as part of the Codecademy Front-End Engineer path.
-The primary focus was to gain proficiency in using the Flexbox layout model and responsive design.
+The primary focus was to gain proficiency in using the Flexbox layout model and responsive design on some components.

 ## Project Description